Arif1234/Bike-Sharing-Assignment/README.md

 - [Anaconda Navigator - Version 2.5.2](https://www.anaconda.com/products/navigator)

 ## Acknowledgements
 Give credit here.

-- This project was inspired by...
+- This project was inspired by Live Presentation given by Raghuram Bharadwaj and Live Coding Session on LR taken by Dr. DARSHAN INGLE.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is based on upGrad course material on [Linear Regression](https://learn.upgrad.com/course/5803/segment/54603/325204/984745/4919622).

 ## Contact

-Created by [@githubusername] - feel free to contact me!
+Created by [@Arif1234](https://github.com/Arif1234) - feel free to contact me!